Nosferatu (Popol Vuh album)

-Nosferatu is the eleventh album by Popol Vuh and was released as the original motion picture soundtrack of Nosferatu: Phantom der Nacht by director Werner Herzog.
-It was originally released in 1978.
+Nosferatu is the eleventh album by Popol Vuh and was released by Egg in France as the original motion picture soundtrack of Nosferatu: Phantom der Nacht by director Werner Herzog.
+It was originally released in 1978 as On the Way to a Little Way.
 In 2004 SPV re-released the album with a slightly different track list and adding four tracks originally released on the Popol Vuh album Brüder des Schattens – Söhne des Lichts.